-As many of you know, budget cuts to SOLS by the Ontario government resulted in the loss of our courier service to deliver interlibrary loans.
+As many of you know, budget cuts to the Southern Ontario Library Service by the Ontario government resulted in the loss of our courier service to deliver interlibrary loans.
 Instead, we will now receive partial reimbursement from SOLS for our postage costs, the remainder of which will now come out of the Library's own budget.
-Due to this, and the extra time needed in the processing of interlibrary loans, we have to limit the amount of patron requests.
-Starting now, patrons may only request a maximum of 3 interlibrary loans per month.
+Despite this setback, RPL is committed to providing the best service possible and interlibrary loan services are currently fully operational.

 While the Renfrew Public Library tries to provide a diverse, relevant collection of materials for our community, there will be times when an item is not available, is out of print, or doesn’t fit within our collection policy guidelines.
 When that happens we can try to borrow the item on your behalf from another library through our Interlibrary Loans (ILLO) service.

 Search Renfrew Public Library’s CATALOGUE first.
 If we have the title you are looking for, sign in to your account and place a reservation on the item.

 If you want an item that is less than 12 months old and we don't have it, suggest a purchase.

 If RPL does not own the title and it is more than 12 months old, you can PLACE AN ILLO REQUEST

 There are two (3) ways you can submit an interlibrary loan request.